Tshepangnkwe/NetSimX/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-This project was created for educational purposes as part of computer science coursework.
-All implementations follow Cisco networking standards and educational best practices.
+I created this project for educational purposes as part of my computer science coursework.
+All my implementations follow Cisco networking standards and educational best practices.

 ---